Scaramir/maxlight/README.md

 A super low latency was important as well.

 ## Using the program aka finding your preferred config.-values:
+Make sure to install an USB-driver for the arduino.
+In my case it's the CH430-driver.\
+Your computer recognizes the device? \
+Go ahead and run the program:
 ```
 Inserting higher saturation and brightness values in the setup will show you the current color accents of the screen.
 For watching a movie, I'd recommend lower values to get an ambient lighting and smoother transitions.